aggviolinist/AWS_SA/lambda/inline_local_code/readme.md

-# This time we will be uploading code to lambda from a folder called functions with our code
+# This time we will be uploading code to lambda from our folder called functions
 # Tools
 ## Cloudformation
 ## s3